Ryan Coisson: Building Wealth and Managing Risk

 42:01.97 – Ryan Coisson

-Generally speaking with more than 10 percent in any trade I have very specific stops.
-I don’t have more than a certain amount committed to the market at any time but it was just a great season and you know one of the things that and I say that is because for the last month and a half two months.
+Generally speaking with more than 10% in any trade I have very specific stops.
+I don’t have more than a certain amount committed to the market at any time but it was just a great season and you know one of the things that and I say that is because for the last month and a half 2 months.
 Haven’t been doing much trading at all and the reason is the market shifted right?
-It had started to pull back and there was more Intraday Volatility and I didn’t see a ton of great opportunities and I bring this up because I think being wealthy.
-Is being in a place where you don’t need to do the thing that you do to be able to live and survive right?
+It had started to pull back and there was more Intraday volatility and I didn’t see a ton of great opportunities, and I bring this up because I think being wealthy, is being in a place where you don’t need to do the thing that you do to be able to live and survive right?
 So because I believe that very few people should just be a full-time Trader right?
 They should have some other source of Income.
-Um, you know unless you want to go work as a trader.
-Being a trader for yourself and managing your own money is often very different than somebody might imagine right?
+Unless you want to go work as a trader, being a trader for yourself and managing your own money is often very different than somebody might imagine right?
 I’m making a few trades a month.
-I’m not, you know, sitting in front of my computer watching the market constantly?
-Um, So yeah, firewood.
+I’m not sitting in front of my computer watching the market constantly?
+So yeah, firewood..

 43:10.96 – Brian David Crane

-Yeah but I think that because there’s an important point there which is that if you are in your own mind a full-time trader then you sit at the computer every day or you at least think you should be sitting there doing something right? and it doesn’t matter what the season is of the um.
-You know the market sentiment generally speaking, like you said, take that couple months off because you’re not a full-time trader because it’s not your um yeah, you’re not implicitly committed to it for lack of a better way to put it right.
+Yeah but I think that because there’s an important point there which is that if you are in your own mind a full-time trader, then you sit at the computer every day or you at least think you should be sitting there doing something right? and it doesn’t matter what the season is.
+The market sentiment generally speaking, like you said, take that couple months off because you’re not a full-time trader because it’s not you’re not implicitly committed to it for lack of a better way to put it right.

 43:41.22 – Ryan Coisson